 Posted By Monique Dever On June 10, 2021

-The COVID-19 pandemic has been full of challenges both mentally and physically for most Americans.
+The COVID-19 pandemic has been full of challenges both mentally and physically for most Americans and the threat to mental health during COVID-19 has increased dramatically.
 Many have lost jobs, got laid off, lived in isolation, and existed in fear of contracting the COVID-19 virus for months on end.
 On top of that, the current number of virus cases is sobering and can be overwhelming to contemplate.
 It is no wonder that many modern world health experts are declaring many nations including the USA to be in a mental health crisis.
 The toll of COVID-19 has had physical, emotional, and financial effects on American families.
 Experts have found that if not addressed properly, mental health can sustain more damage and lasting effects than the three latter combined.
 So, what is the common threat causing this compromise in mental health?

 According to an article by the World Health Organization, the stress caused by uncertainty during COVID-19 has been, and is currently, the most common threat to the American mental health.
 No matter how direct or indirect the exposure, the stress of the virus has been found to take a practically even toll on Americans’ mental health across the board.
 Living in anxiety at the possibility of contracting the illness keeps the body producing the “fight or flight” hormone (otherwise known as cortisol) consistently.
 This stress can be triggered by multiple factors including self-isolation, economic uncertainty, lack of safety, and absence of social interaction to name a few.
 Dr. Petsantis of the World Health Organization claims his patients have also seen a higher propensity for psychosomatic behavior due to the pandemic.